Martiinii/UltraScrap-cli/README.md

 - Changing filenames to match those in song txt file

 Just enter song id into the console.

 # How to use
-1. Create an account on https://usdb.animux.de (I recommend creating 2 accounts, one for browsing, second one for scrapper, see [[#Why two accounts?]])
+1. Create an account on https://usdb.animux.de (I recommend creating 2 accounts, one for browsing, second one for scrapper, see FAQ)
 2. Create `.env` file in the root directory and put the credentials here:
 ```env
 USERNAME="Your username here"